This describes the portion of the EDIT menu covering topics other

 If this condition is not met, use another method (such as #2 or #3, below).

-2. Automatic (periodic) -- (shown at right) The program uses one of two methods to identify baselines:
+2. Automatic (periodic) -- The program uses one of three methods to identify baselines:

 reference readings, and the program uses them to 'step' from reference

-marker.
-Only the latter method (using markers) can be scripted.
+Only the first method (using markers) can be scripted.

 3. Use the mouse to select a sequential series